-What is already known on this subject?
 IBD confers an increased lifetime risk of developing colorectal cancer (CRC).
-Colitis-associated CRC (CA-CRC) is mole distinct from sporadic CRC, for example, there a higher frequency of TP53 mutation while A and KRAS mutations occur at lower frequency

-Endoscopic surveillance for early detection of CA-CRC is fraught with challenges, and the raof interval cancers remains very high.

-What are the new findings?
+Colitis-associated CRC (CA-CRC) is mole distinct from sporadic CRC, for example, then od from 12 patients a higher frequency of TP53 mutation while A ind key variants were and KR4S mutations occur at lower frequency ods.
+Genome-wide Endoscopic surveillance for early detection of ormed using single CA-CRC is fraught with challenges, and the raand low-pass whole of interval cancers remains very high n-dysplastic much ); n=30), high-grade GD/HGD (n=7) and What are the new findings?

 We provide the first quantification of the intratumour genetic heterogeneity in CA-CRC and trace the spatiotemporal evolution of cancer from preneoplastic lesions and non-dysplastic mucosa, using multiregion exome sequencing of fresh-frozen samples.

-Evolutionary divergence of sporadic and coliti associated cancers begins in the non-dysplasti colitic mucosa, well before the emergence of an identifiable lesion.

-cancer and this risk is related to disease duration, extent, and cumulative inflammation burden.
-Carcinogenesis follows the principles of Darwinian evolution, whereby somatic cells acquire genomic alterations that provide them with a survival and/or growth advantage.
-Colitis represents a unique situation whereby routine surveillance endoscopy provides a serendipitous opportunity to observe somatic evolution over space and time in vivo in a human organ.
-Moreover, somatic evolution in colitis is evolution in the 'fast lane': the repeated rounds of inflammation and mucosal healing that are characteristic of the disease accelerate the evolutionary process and likely provide a strong selective pressure for inflammation-adapted phenotypic traits.
-In this review, we

-Pilot project

-Kit and Trevor's most recent work is a case-control study of progression of IBD to high grade dysplasia or cancer.
+Evolutionary divergence of sporadic and coliassociated cancers begins in the non-dysplast colitic mucosa, well before the emergence of an Rapid 'punctuated' evolution of copy number alterations commonly demarcates the transition neighbouring CA onal field.
+CA-CRCs ear tetraploid (20% between low-grade and high-grade dysplasia that copy number n non-dysplastic often involved a Pilot project Kit and Trevor's most recent work is a case-control study of progression of IBD to high grade dysplasia or cancer.
 Dysplasia is the starting point because we expect the molecular signature to be strongest.
 These are also the patients who face the most difficult clinical decisions.
 20-30% of IBD patients with low grade dysplasia will progress...
 But we don't know which ones 103-106

-The project began with a discovery cohort of 67 patients at St. Mark's Hospital in London, one of the world's leading IBD specialist hospitals, to develop a cancerprediction algorithm.
-They subsequently tested the algorithm in an independent validation cohort of 51 patients from three other UK hospitals.
+They began with a discovery cohort of 67 patients at St. Mark's Hospital in London, one of the world's leading IBD specialist hospitals, to develop an algorithm.
+They subsequently tested the algorithm in an independent validation cohort of 51 patients from other UK hospitals.

 Discovery Cohort

 22 progressors 45 non-progressors

-Validation Cohort

-17 progressors 34 non-progressors
+Validation Cohort 17 progressors 34 non-progressors

 Progressor samples were IND or LGD biopsies from 1-5 years prior to subsequent detection of HGD or cancer.
 The median antecedent biopsy was taken 427 days prior to progression.
 Non-progressor samples were IND or LGD biopsies from at least five years ago without subsequent HGD or cancer detected during follow up.

-Strong results

-Kit and Trevor's test was as accurate as a mammogram and superior to existing stool- and blood-based colon cancer tests.
+Strong results Kit and Trevor's test was as accurate as a mammogram and superior to existing stool- and blood-based colon cancer tests.
 It predicted 82% of all future cancers and was correct 89% of the time when predicting progression.
 Patients designated high risk had a 93% chance of progressing in the next four years.
 Patients designated low risk had a 96% chance of not progressing in the next four years.

-Detection Rate False Positive

-IBD Cancer Test Progression from Dysplasia 82% 11%

-Mammogram Breast Cancer 87% 11%

-Cologuard 108 Advanced Pre-Cancer 57 % 10%

-Grail Galleri 109 Stage I Colon Cancer 43% <1%
+Detection Rate False Positive IBD Cancer Test Progression from Dysplasia 82% 11% Mammogram Breast Cancer 87% 11% Cologuard Advanced Pre-Cancer 57% 10% Grail Galleri Stage I Colon Cancer 43% <1%

-University of Washington

-San Diego
+UC San Francisco